renuka1217/k8sforbeginners/k8s/docs/aks/aks-intro-setup.md

 No, the **master node** (control plane) will **not** be shown when you run the `kubectl get nodes` command.

 In Azure Kubernetes Service (AKS), the **master node** is fully managed by Azure.
 The control plane is abstracted away, meaning you do not need to manage it directly.
 You will only see the **worker nodes** in the `kubectl get nodes` output.

+Note: Kubernetes version will be different on the lab session when cluster is created and thats okay.

 Example output:
 ```